 In terms of Housing operations, all services can continue in person provided adequate physical distancing, mask wearing, and other COVID-19 safe practices are followed.

 Please contact your local Housing office by phone for more information.

-We recognise that the COVID-19 pandemic has created uncertainty for many people.
-In order to assist, a number of changes are being made to rental tenancies.
+We recognise that the COVID-19 pandemic created uncertainty for many people.
+In order to assist, a number of changes were made to rental tenancies during the emergency period.

-The Department of Communities is postponing increases to the rent payable in its public, transitional and Aboriginal housing programs, which normally follow increases in household income, until after the COVID-19 emergency period has ended (28 March 2021).
+The Department of Communities postponed increases to the rent payable in its public, transitional and Aboriginal housing programs, which normally follow increases in household income, until after the COVID-19 emergency period had ended (28 March 2021).

 If you had already received an increase to your rent payable since the COVID-19 emergency period began on 30 March 2020, you received a credit in your rental account for the extra rent you paid.

-Any decrease to your rent payable will still be applied as usual during the COVID-19 emergency period.
+Any decrease to your rent payable was still applied as usual during the COVID-19 emergency period.